Cognigy/Documentation/docs/voice-gateway/webapp/alerts.md

 *Alerts* are created when errors happen in your account configuration.
 For example, your credentials from the speech provider need to be updated.

-To view alerts, follow these steps:

-1. Open the Voice Gateway interface.
-2. In the left-side menu, select **Alerts**.
+To view alerts, select **Alerts** in the left-side menu of the Voice Gateway Self-Service Portal.

 Note that you can only filter by a maximum of the last 7 days.